snowplow-archive/snowplow.github.com/_posts/2014-08-30-getting-data-into-neo4j.md

 category: Analytics
 ---

+In the [last post](/blog/2014/07/28/explorations-in-analyzing-web-event-data-in-graph-databases/), we designed a graph to represent event data, and page view data specifically, in Neo4J.
+In this post, we're going to walk through the process of taking Snowplow data in Redshift, transforming it into a suitable format for loading into our graph and then loading it into Neo4J.
+Hopefully it should be straightforward for any Snowplow user to follow the process outlined in this post and load their data into Neo4J.
+In the next post, we'll start doing some analysis on that data.

-In the last post, we designed an infrastructure to represent event data in a graph database.
-Now we're going to put some data into that model so that we can start doing some analysis, which we'll cover in the next post.
-We'll start by pulling the data out of a SQL database, and then we'll look at how to efficiently import it into Neo4j.
+We'll start by figuring out how to transform and fetch the data out of our Snowplow Redshift database, and then we'll look at how to efficiently import it into Neo4J.

-The model below will require 6 types of object:
+Our graph data model (visualized below) contains three types of nodes:

-1. User nodes.
+1. User nodes
-2. Page nodes.
+2. Page nodes
-3. Event nodes (where for now, an event is always a page view).
+3. Event nodes (where for now, an event is always a page view)

-4. Verb edges from user nodes to event nodes.
-5. Object edges from event nodes to user nodes.
-6. Prev edges from an event to its predecessor, where it has a predecessor.
+And three types of edges:

+1. Verb edges, that link users to the events that they have performed
+2. Object edges, that link those page view objects to the pages that were viewed
+3. Previous edges, that can be used to order the events that have occurred for a specific user sequentially.
+They run from each event to the previous event for that user, where a previous event exists.
+(I.e. it's not the first event.)

 <p style="text-align:center"><img src="/assets/img/blog/2014/07/Neo4j-prev-relationships.png"></p>

 <!--more-->

-It's worth noticing that the number of *verb* and *object* edges should always match the number of event nodes.
+It's worth noticing that the number of *verb* and *object* edges should always match the number of event nodes in our graph, because all our verbs (page views), by definition have a subject (the user that performed them), and an object (the page that was viewed).

-Nodes and edges can also have properties, which, to save time, we should add at the same time as we're creating them.
-In our model, the edges don't need any properties, and the user and page nodes have only their user ID or page URL respectively.
+Nodes and edges can also have properties, which, to save time, we should include as we're creating them in our graph database.
+For our experiment, the edges don't need any properties.
+We'll assign the user and page nodes their unique user ID or page URLs respectively, so we can unambiguously see which user has viewed what page.
 The event node will need a bit more detail:

-* event ID
+* event ID - so we can identify each event unambiguously
-* event timestamp (in UNIX format for analysis, and in human-readable format)
+* event timestamp (in UNIX format for analysis, and in human-readable format) - so we know when it occurred
-* session ID
+* session ID - so we can distinguish sequences of events for a specific user, between sessions
-* referrer URL
-* user ID
-* page URL
+* referrer URL - so we can start to infer *how* users move from one page to the next (this will be explored in the next post)
+* user ID - as a shortcut so we can quickly identify which user an event belongs to, without walking the graph
+* page URL - as a shortcut, so we can quickly identify which page an event involved, without walking the graph

 These last two already exist in the graph (in the user and page nodes), but since the paths we're interested in will usually follow *prev* edges, our Cypher queries can be clearer if we have user ID and page URL as properties of the event nodes.
-This seems to make searches run more quickly too.
-Consider Paul's visit to the website in the previous example.
-The path we need is one along the events 001 → 002 → 003 → 004 (i.e. reversing along the *prev* edges): reading properties of these nodes means we don't have to follow each *object* edge to find the page it's associated with.
+This also appears to make searches run more quickly too.
+Consider Paul's visit to the website in the image above.
+To understand the path Paul has followed, we need to trace the graph along the events 001 → 002 → 003 → 004 (i.e. reversing along the *prev* edges): reading properties of these nodes means we don't have to follow each *object* edge to find the page it's associated with.

-## Getting the data out of SQL
+## Getting the data out of Snowplow in Redshift

-The following SQL query pulls out one year's worth of data for our Event nodes.
+The following SQL query fetches one year's worth of data for our Event nodes.

 {% highlight sql %}
 SELECT
 	event_id,
 	domain_userid,
 	DATEDIFF(s, '19700101', collector_tstamp), -- this calculates the time between 1st January 1970 and the timestamp: i.e. UNIX time
 	collector_tstamp,
-concat(refr_urlhost, refr_urlpath),
+	CONCAT(refr_urlhost, refr_urlpath),
-concat(page_urlhost, page_urlpath),
+	CONCAT(page_urlhost, page_urlpath),
 	domain_sessionidx
 FROM atomic.events
 WHERE collector_tstamp > '2013-07-01'
 	AND page_urlpath IS NOT NULL
 	AND domain_userid IS NOT NULL
 	AND length(page_urlpath) < 150
 	AND length(refr_urlpath) < 150
 	AND event  = 'page_view'
 GROUP BY 1,2,3,4,5,6,7
 {% endhighlight %}

-Although this contains all the user IDs and page URLs we're interested in, it's full of duplicates.
-By creating new files with unique entries, we don't need Neo4J to check for duplicates when it's adding nodes; avoiding a search against each new node means it'll run much more quickly.
-We want something like:
+Although this contains all the user IDs and page URLs we're interested in, it's full of duplicates, because we're querying a table full of event-level data.
+We want to load a deduplicated list of events, users and page URLs into our graph.
+This will save Neo4J having to check for duplicates when it's adding nodes; avoiding a search against each new node means it'll run much more quickly.
+To fetch a unique list of users:

 {% highlight sql %}
 SELECT
 	domain_userid
 FROM atomic.events
 WHERE collector_tstamp > '2013-07-01'
 	AND page_urlpath IS NOT NULL
 	AND domain_userid IS NOT NULL
 	AND event  = 'page_view'
 GROUP BY 1
 {% endhighlight %}

-and
+and to fetch a unique list of pages:

 {% highlight sql %}
 SELECT
-concat(page_urlhost, page_urlpath)
+	CONCAT(page_urlhost, page_urlpath)
 FROM atomic.events
 WHERE collector_tstamp > '2013-07-01'
 	AND page_urlpath IS NOT NULL
 	AND domain_userid IS NOT NULL
 	AND event  = 'page_view'
 GROUP BY 1
 {% endhighlight %}

 You could also include any extra information you want to capture about users or pages, perhaps a location or a page title.
 The fastest way to do this is while you build the database, but you can still add properties to nodes later.

+Once we've run our queries, we can export the results to CSV files for loading into Neo4J.
 The first CSV we made contains all the data we'll need to create the *verb* and *object* edges.
-Since there's one of each for every event node in the dataset, we'll have the correct number of rows in that CSV.
-So all that remains is to pull the data that represents the *prev* edges.
-To do this, we can use a window function in our SQL query, partitioning by both user ID and session ID:
+Since there's one of each for every event node in the dataset, we'll have the correct number of rows in that CSV file.
+So all that remains is to pull the data that represents the *previous* edges.
+To do this, we can use a window function to identify the previous event for each event, by partitioning our data by user ID and session ID:

 {% highlight sql %}
 SELECT